funnyzak/dotfiles/utilities/shell/README.md

 - **Security**: Avoid storing passwords in plain text.
 Use environment variables or secure credential management.
 - **Permissions**: Ensure the script has appropriate permissions and the backup directory is writable.
 - **MySQL Client**: The script automatically installs MySQL client if not present on supported systems.
-- **Parallel Processing**: Maximum parallel jobs is limited to 4 to prevent system overload.
+- **Sequential Processing**: Uses sequential processing to ensure data integrity and avoid system overload.
 - **File Naming**: Backup files are named with database name and timestamp for easy identification.
 - **Compression**: When enabled, creates tar.gz files and removes original SQL files.
 - **Notifications**: Supports both Apprise (universal notification) and Bark (iOS) notification services.